 Performance management systems can take various forms; and are often redesigned, re-launched and abandoned on numerous occasions within an organisation.

-Essentially, the key to a valuable performance management system is to ensure all staff commit to the system, as opposed to merely comply with isolated conditions and protocols.
+Essentially, the key to a valuable performance management system is to ensure all staff commit to the system, as opposed to merely complying with isolated conditions and protocols.

-Workplace Wizards assists employers to proactively institute performance management strategies, or can help organisations who are managing poor performance or defending dismissal-related claims.
-Our experts provide practical and easy to follow advice and support as well as confident and experienced representation at hearings before the Fair Work Commission.
+Workplace Wizards assists employers to proactively institute performance management strategies or can help organisations who are managing poor performance or defending dismissal-related claims.

 Sadly, performance management does not correct the problem behaviour or conduct every time.
 If so, we can help you ‘move on’ the employee whom you need to dismiss – ensuring you manage it in a fair, empathetic and legally-defensible manner.

 Managing an employee out of your business or defending litigation can be costly as well as resource intensive.